 The investment funds available to RHS participants include actively managed funds, model portfolio funds, index funds, stable value, and target-date funds.
-Upon initial enrollment in the RHS Program, your investment allocation is automatically established as an age-based target-date fund or another default fund selected by your employer.
-You may subsequently change the investment allocation for future contributions or existing balances at any time through Account Access (www.icmarc.org/login), or an ICMA-RC Investor Services Representative.
+Upon initial enrollment in the RHS program, your investment allocation is automatically established as an age-based target-date fund or another default fund selected by your employer.
+You can change the investment allocation for future contributions or existing balances at any time by logging into your account.